Alamantus/Lexiconga/README.md

 ## Future Plans
 In the future, I'm planning to:
 * add the ability to easily share dictionaries by your Public Name, but all dictionaries will be private by default
-* enable editing your account settings such as your password and Public Name
-* enable password reset if you forgot it
 * enable account deletion if you lose trust or hope in Lexiconga's services
 * ad removal option?